kalvir781/kalv/posts/2023/08/old-is-great.md

 Great australian artists that I had no idea about, like the The Newcastle Song (live) from Bob Hudson, reminds me of old school Flight of Conchords.
 The live version has some great stereo panning, around 2min mark I think.

 Anyhow, go ahead and take a listen to some oldies, it's where certain music melodies began.
-Even [Dave Grohl said](https://www.youtube.com/watch?v=dZCrdSC2-1I) that he was influenced by disco on his drumming for Nirvana.
+Even [Dave Grohl](https://foofighters.com/) said that he was influenced by disco on his drumming for Nirvana.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dZCrdSC2-1I?si=-qt__mGPIyiO1FoJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>